Daniel Craig: Charity and humanitarian work

-In 2007, Craig and British Prime Minister Tony Blair took part in the United Kingdom's Comic Relief charity fundraiser, ultimately raising more than USD $90 million.
+In 2007, Craig and British Prime Minister Tony Blair took part in the United Kingdom's Comic Relief charity fundraiser, ultimately raising more than US$90 million.
 Craig made a cameo appearance as himself in a sketch with Catherine Tate who appeared in the guise of her character Elaine Figgis from The Catherine Tate Show, for the BBC Red Nose Day 2007 fundraising programme.
-Craig participated in the Broadway Cares/Equity Fights AIDS fundraising 8 December 2009, raising $1,549,953 in the 21st annual Gypsy of the Year competition, from six weeks of curtain appeals at their hit Broadway drama, A Steady Rain.
+Craig participated in the Broadway Cares/Equity Fights AIDS fundraising 8 December 2009, raising US$1,549,953 in the 21st annual Gypsy of the Year competition, from six weeks of curtain appeals at their hit Broadway drama, A Steady Rain.
 Craig starred in 2011 in a short film narrated by Judi Dench, which was produced for International Women's Day.
 The next year, Craig worked with Orbis International in Mongolia to raise support and awareness of the Orbis medical team and their Flying Eye Hospital.

 He is involved with multiple charities including S.A.F.E.
 Kenya, which uses street theatre to address social issues.
 He is also involved with the Opportunity Network, which provides access to education for low-income students in New York.
 In 2011, he collaborated with Dame Judi Dench to highlight gender inequality for International Women's Day.
 In August 2014, he added his name to a letter to British broadcasters calling for better representation of ethnic minorities.
 In 2015, Craig appeared in the film Comic Relief: Behind the Bond for the BBC Red Nose Day 2015 fundraising programme.

 In April 2015, the United Nations appointed Craig the first global advocate for the elimination of mines and explosive hazards.
 The role involves raising awareness for the UN Mine Action Service (UNMAS), and political and financial support for the cause.
 Former UN Secretary-General Ban Ki-moon told Craig: "You have been given a licence to kill, I'm now giving you a licence to save."
 In 2019, Craig appeared in a video with the Secretary-General of the United Nations, António Guterres, and launched the UNMAS Safe Ground campaign to turn minefields into playing fields.